WalkerTrott/W-Lang/readme.md

 >
 > `{}`, `()`

+Unlike other languages, each token for the language has specific whitespace rules that are required to parse correctly.
+Expressions also need to be grouped in parentheses when combined, both to prevent order-of-operation issues as well as simplifying parsing.

+> For example, a function formatted like this would not parse.
+> ```txt
+> 	function  Identifier (Identifier :Type,Identifer : Type)   {
+> }
+> ```

+> Instead, the function would always have to be formatted as such.
+> ```txt
+> function Identifier(Identifier: Type, Identifier: Type)
+> {
+> }

 Source code is written with the traditional concept of lexical scoping, with the first scope allowing only **Item** definitions.
 There are three items, **Definitions**, **Functions** and **Program Returns**